Join us for track, a program designed for athletes who like to run!

 Athletes will learn to be more independent on the track running in small groups along with peer volunteers.
 Peers will be encouraged to support and encourage all runners and serve as role models on the track.
 Extra support will be provided as needed.

-Track will take place on Sundays (3:00pm - 5:00pm) from October 14th - November 18th at York Community High School.
-Register by September 21st!
+Track takes place on Sundays October - November at York Community High School.

 Soccer is the most popular sport in the world, and has taken the United States by storm.
 More kids play soccer than any other sport.
 This includes kids with disabilities.
 American Youth Soccer Organization (AYSO) has been a leader in youth soccer especially in Elmhurst, IL.
 Because of its commitment to our youth and strong presence in the community, Access Sports partners with the AYSO 399 VIP program to provide soccer to its athletes.